Skip to Content

 Legal Help After Life-Changing Injuries

 At the Law Offices Of Vic Feazell, P.C., we represent people whose injuries are severe enough to affect the rest of their lives.
-When you work with our Austin catastrophic injury attorney that families trust, our goal is to take on the legal and financial burden so you can focus on medical care and recovery.
+When you work with our Austin catastrophic injury attorney whom families trust, our goal is to take on the legal and financial burden so you can focus on medical care and recovery.
 We guide clients through complex claims involving lifelong medical needs, lost earning capacity, and significant pain and suffering.

-Our record includes multimillion-dollar verdicts and settlements in catastrophic injury and wrongful death matters, and we work on a contingency fee basis.
+Our record includes multimillion-dollar results and settlements in catastrophic injury and wrongful death matters, and we work on a contingency fee basis.
 You do not pay legal fees unless there is a favorable outcome.

 To speak with our team about your situation, you can call (254) 938-6885 or contact us online for a free consultation.